ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Second, we should avoid practicing only the easy parts.
 Instead, practice the difficult parts until they become easy as well.

-Deliberate practice can also help us to fight Einstellung.
+Deliberate practice can also help us fight Einstellung.
 The German word that means mindset, describes a phenomenon when existing habits and established neural patterns prevent us from finding a better idea.
 This is also why in addition to exploiting our current knowledge, we should strive to explore uncharted territory keeping an open mind.

 ## Procrastination